-Contact the Alumnae Relations Assistant Director for an extension.
-(See the last bullet under CLASS NEWS FORMAT with the CLASS NEWS GUIDELINES, below.)
+• Contact the Alumnae Relations Assistant Director for an extension.
+(See the last bullet

 2 - Why is Class News collected during the most inconvenient times of the year?

 The deadlines for Class News collection are determined by the publication schedule set by the college's Communications & Marketing Department and College Advancement Communications.
 The Alumnae Office attempts to notify secretaries six (6) weeks before the submission deadline so there is adequate time to solicit and compile the Class News.